 This is a unique theory of liability that can be brought against a MCO.
-The claimed negligence concerns the decision to not cover/pay for a procedure.
+The claimed negligence concerns the decision to deny coverage/payment for treatment.

-Wickline v.
+- Wickline v.
 State (Cal.
 App.
+1986)

-1986) 8p LACMA v.
+- LACMA v.
 Healthnet (LASC 2012)

+- Parody insurance videos